raphant/freqtrade-strategies/user_data/strategies/conductor/README.md

 Running multiple low volume, high accuracy strategies brings volume (and value) back to these more patient snipers.

 Could this be the solution to our bear market problem?
-For me, it's starting to feel that way.
+For my use-case, it's starting to feel that way.
 Check out my live stats below.

 ## Instructions
 Simply fill `STRATEGIES = []` in conductor.py with the strategies you want to use